Overview of Airlines Flying from Australia to Bali in 2025

 Bali, Indonesia.
 Photo: Guillaume Marques on Unsplash.

-Bali is one of the most popular holiday destinations for Australians, with well over a million Aussies flying there in a typical year.
-So it’s no surprise that there are tons of flights available to Denpasar from eight different airports across Australia.
+Bali is one of the most popular holiday destinations for Australians, with well over a million Aussies flying there each year.
+So, it’s no surprise that there are tons of flights available to Bali’s Ngurah Rai International Airport (DPS) from eight different Australian cities.

 Routes served from Australia to Denpasar (Bali)